josephmate/AdventOfCodeIBMCloudSlackBot/README.md

 # "Add Trigger"
 # Perioidic - Trigger an action based on time.
 # every day 4:50am (which is 1150EST)
+# Payload that the trigger sends to cloud function:
+{
+    "apiKey": "<your ibm cloud api key>",
+    "dbName": "<your cloudant db instance name>",
+    "dbUrl": "<your cloudant db url>",
+    "privateLeaderboardUrl": "<your aoc private leaderboard url>",
+    "privateLeaderboardCookie": "<your logged in aoc cookie. you can get it from developer tools in your browser>", "slackWebhookUrl": "<slack workflow builder webhook url that accepts { "dayNum": "", "leaderboard":""}>", }
 # make sure to delete the trigger when the contest is over
 ```